RyanDellana/chip-robot/README.md

 # chip-robot
-PC-based mobile robot built in the early 2000s.
+Microcontroller-based mobile robot built in the early 2000s.